cmoles/SpriteMapper/README.md

 ### Prerequisites

-This project has only been tested with Chrome.
+This project has only been tested with Firefox and Chrome.
 It should work with modern browsers, but I haven't tested them yet.

 ## Controls